 Urban Search and Rescue Team

 Emergencies that require specialized technical rescue personnel, skills, and equipment can occur at any time.
-When they strike the City of Stockton, the Stockton Fire Department (SFD) developed an Urban Search and Rescue (US&R) Team is the first to respond.
+When they strike the City of Stockton, the Stockton Fire Department (SFD) Urban Search and Rescue (US&R) Team is the first to respond.

-FEMA identified areas of the Mexico City incident that could be improved and developed a concept of trained teams, strategically located around the Nation, and equipped for immediate response to similar incidents.
-CALEMA became the coordinating agency for teams in the State of California.
+FEMA identified areas of the Mexico City incident that could be improved and developed trained teams, strategically located around the nation and equipped for immediate response to similar incidents.
+CALEMA became the coordinating agency for teams in California.

 OES Urban Search and Rescue Resource Types